Anirudhabg/Smart_IoT_Crop_Monitoring/README.md

 # Smart IoT Crop Monitoring

 ## Overview
-This project focuses on efficient water resource management for crops using IoT technology.
-The system monitors soil moisture, pH levels, temperature, humidity, and rainfall to optimize water usage for irrigation.
+This project implements a smart system for efficient water management in crop fields using IoT technology.
+The system monitors essential environmental factors like soil moisture, pH levels, temperature, humidity, and rainfall to optimize irrigation practices.

 ## Components
 - **Soil Moisture Sensor**